Batch Guide

 1. Sign up for an EasyPost account or log in to an existing account.

-2. Webhook URLs need to be set up for both Test and Production Modes.
+2. Configure Webhook URLs for both Test and Production modes.

-3. Utilize one of EasyPost's official client libraries.
+3. Use one of EasyPost's official client libraries.

-4. Review the Getting Started Guide to familiarize yourself with the basic functionalities of EasyPost.
+4. Review the Getting Started Guide for basic EasyPost concepts.

 Step 1: Create a Batch of Shipments

-A batch is a collection of shipments processed together for label creation and purchase.
-There are two options for creating a batch:
+A batch is a collection of existing shipment objects that are processed together for label purchase and retrieval.

 Note: It is recommended to keep each batch under 1,000 shipments.
 This best practice helps avoid timeout errors during the batch buying process.